Massive Open Online Course (MOOC)

 Understand where public health has come from, why it looks the way it does today and where it might go next.

-A new Massive Open Online Course (MOOC) on the history of public health in post-war Britain will start on the 26th of June 2017.
-The course is run by the Centre for History in Public Health, London School of Hygiene & Tropical Medicine and FutureLearn.
+The Centre for History in Public Health is running a three week Massive Open Online Course (MOOC) on the history of public health in Post-war Britian.
+The MOOC is run in conjunction with the London School of Hygiene & Tropical Medicine and FutureLearn.

 Why join the course?